Urban Land Use Patterns (Edexcel IGCSE Geography)

 • Residential land is outpriced across the zones, but competition is less so value decreases as more space becomes available

-Residential Pattern
+Residential pattern

 • People are also zoned or 'sorted' within an urban area

-• People will live near to others they consider the same: ethnicity, religion, occupation etc.
+• People will live near other people who they consider the same

 • This creates an urban pattern of self-organised segregation